 Start by examining and becoming familiar with all the parts.
 They are clearly identified on the instruction sheet.
 Except the wing clip, or saddle.
 The North Pacific wing clip was the subject of their Patent No. 2,739,414.

 The wings are pressed into the two side slots first and then the wide slot goes over the stick.
 The stick presses against the two side plates, which in turn tighten the grip on the wings.
 It is important that the parts be assembled in that sequence, otherwise the wing roots can be damaged.

 This is complicated slightly on the AMA Alpha because the foam wings are reinforced at the roots with a metal plate.
 This plate sticks up a wee bit above the surface of the foam and can interfere with insertion of the wing into the slot.

 Grip the plate, insert the leading edge corner into the slot and rotate the plate and wing into the slot.
 If you try to insert just the foam wing root into the slot, the metal tab can catch on the edge of the wing clip.

 Grip the wing close to the end and press it all the way into the slot, front and back.
 Make sure there is no gap on either end of the wing root.

 Increasing dihedral fixed the problem.
 Reducing fin area also may help.
 Under power, the propeller reduces the effect of the fin.
 The fin area looks about right.
+It does not need to be changed.
 I decided to fix the dihedral.

 The problem is caused by the metal tabs which were added to strengthen the flat wig root.
 The tabs extend up into the cambered part of the wing panel, placing them at an angle to the plane of the wings.
 Dihedral can be returned to the original design amount by bending the metal tabs.